pschwien82/probe_design_div_and_con/README.md

 ```
 ### Runtime & Memory
 For `k=3` a full execution takes about 8 minutes on my system with a peak memory requirement of 2 GB.
 For `k=4` it takes about 30 minutes and required 4GB peak.
 Less works of course too, but execution time will be slowed significantly by memory paging.
 I have not tested k>4.

+### Recursive vs Iterative
+Since the code uses a binary tree data structure, recursive methods are an elegant solution.
+However, I kept running into `max recursion depth exceeded` errors even after increasing the limits on my system because the tree is too deep due to the large number of sequences and kmers considered.
+Consequently I converted all tree-traversing functions to an iterative design, which are not limited by the system's recursion limit.